 An increasing percentage of corporations are going public with dual class stock in which the shares owned by the founders or other corporate insiders have greater voting rights than the shares sold to public investors.
 Some commentators have criticized the dual class structure as unfair to public investors by reducing the accountability of insiders; others have defended the value of dual class in encouraging innovation by providing founders with insulation from market pressure that enables them to pursue their idiosyncratic vision.

 The debate over whether dual class structures increase or decrease corporate value is, to date, unresolved.
-Empirical studies have failed to provide conclusive evidence as to the effect of dual class structures, and calls for regulators or stock exchanges adopt prohibitions banning dual class structures outright have been unsuccessful, although several index providers have banned dual class stock from major indexes such as the S&P 500.
+Empirical studies have failed to provide conclusive evidence as to the effect of dual class structures, and calls for regulators or stock exchanges to adopt prohibitions banning dual class structures outright have been unsuccessful, although several index providers have banned dual class stock from major indexes such as the S&P 500.

-As a result, some commentators have advocated a compromise position permitting corporations to go public with dual class structures but requiring that they be required to include mandatory time-based sunset provisions.
+As a result, some commentators have advocated a compromise position permitting corporations to go public with dual class structures but requiring that they include mandatory time-based sunset provisions.
 The sunset provisions would automatically convert the dual class structure to a single share structure after the passage of a pre-determined period of time.
 The Council of Institutional Investors has asked the New York Stock Exchange and Nasdaq to refuse to list the shares of dual class firms unless they contain a time-based sunset provision that would convert within seven years.

-Fisch, Jill E. and Solomon, Steven Davidoff, "The Problem of Sunsets" (2018).
-Faculty Scholarship at Penn Law.
+Fisch, Jill E. and Solomon, Steven Davidoff, "The Problem of Sunsets" (2019).
+Faculty Scholarship at Penn Carey Law.
 2032.